Dgichaba/Birthday_Project/README.md

 ## Technologies Used
 * HTML
 * CSS
-*Javascript
+* Javascript
 ## Support and contact details
-If you run into any issue or have questions, ideas or concerns, kindly reach me though the contacts provided or feel free to make a contibution to the code.
+If you run into any issue or have questions, ideas or concerns, kindly reach me through the contacts provided or feel free to make a contibution to the code.
 ## Setup Instructions
 Clone the repository.
-Navigate to the folder and double click the index.html file to open it in a browser then you can explore the portfolio sections.
+Navigate to the folder and double click the index.html file to open it in a browser then you can explore the other sections.

 ## List of contributors
 Dorothy Gichaba